CornellCSWiki/CornellCSWiki/contributing.md

 > If you would like to contribute anonymously, please [email us](mailto::{{ site.moderators_email }}) and we will help you.
 We suggest using a "throwaway" email, like one from mailinator.com.

-## Make a Github Account
+## Make a GitHub Account

-Go to [Github](https://github.com) and sign up.
+Go to [GitHub](https://github.com) and sign up.
 You'll need to confirm your email address before you can do anything else.

 Already have one?
 Skip down to either [Editing a Page](#editing-a-page) or [Making a New Page](#making-a-new-page).